-A sneak peek at the latest cars to be showcased in the magnificent rotunda of the Pall Mall clubhouse.
+A sneak peek at the latest machines to be showcased in the magnificent rotunda of the Pall Mall clubhouse.

-The 3 & 1/2 litre Bentley was peerless in its time for combining the attributes of a high performance sports car with good springing and a comfortable town-carriage.
+The 3 & 1/2 litre Bentley was peerless in its time for combining the attributes of a high performance sports car with good springing and a comfortab

-Just as the Jaguar XJ6—Series 1 car displayed previously in the rotunda was described at the time as a pinnacle in design and engineering for that company, so the same level of praise is regularly levelled at Bugatti’s Type 35 Grand
+Just as the Jaguar XJ6—Series 1 car displayed previously in the rotunda was described at the time as a pinnacle in design and engineering for that company, so the same level is regularly levelled at Bugatti’s Type 35 GP.

-This luxurious 4-seater GT model of the Espada was the most widely sold of 'classic' Lamborghinis, yet only 1,227 were eve
+This luxurious 4-seater GT model of the Espada was the most widely sold of 'classic' Lamborghinis.

 This horseless carriage really dates from the earliest of motoring times.

-LFS18 is Loughborough University’s current Formula Student race vehicle, and the winner of the IME's Formula Student compe
+LFS18 is Loughborough University’s current Formula Student race vehicle.

-JUE 477 holds a unique place in the history of British motor manufacturing, being the first production Land Rover in a ser
+Holding a unique place in British motor manufacturing history, this was the first ever production Land Rover.

 One of 24 built, this 1957 model was upgraded to an 'Alvis Special' in April of 1958.

 The Alvis Speed 25 is posited in many motoring quarters as the finest of all pre-war Alvis models.
-The Speed 25 is a great example of how the brand achieved a reputation for designing high performance 'fast tourers' with graceful, sweeping
+The Speed 25 is a great example of how the brand achieved a reputation for designing performance 'fast tourers' with sweeping lines.

 Feast your eyes upon the only two 1934 Donald Healey Alfa Romeo 8C-inspired Triumph Dolomites in existence.